w-wieczorek/mining/README.md

 # mining

-This is the implementation of an algorithm for the genaration of dicision trees from csv databases.
+This is the implementation of an algorithm for the genaration of decision trees from csv databases.
 Please read and cite the following article:

 W. Wieczorek et al.: Minimum query set for decision tree construction, 2022.